 • Reasonable grounds to suspect a child (under 16) is at “risk of significant harm” (ROSH)

-• Current concerns for the child’s safety, welfare, or wellbeing
+• Current concerns for the child’s safety, welfare, or well-being

-Mandated Reporters
+Mandatory Reporters

 Reporting Process